You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 About the Project

-Route 981, Section V20 is currently in the Preliminary Design phase of project development.
-Route 981, Section V20 extends about 3.5 miles from north of the Norvelt intersection in Mount Pleasant Township along Route 2023 to Bingham Road, just south of the intersection of Route 2023/SR 130 in Unity Township.
+Route 981, Section V20 is the last of three projects within the Laurel Valley Improvement Transportation Project Corridor to advance to the Final Design phase.
+Route 981, Section V20 extends about 3.5 miles from north of the Norvelt intersection in Mount Pleasant Township along Route 2023 to Bingham Road, just south of the intersection of Route 2023/Route 130 in Unity Township.

 A. The project will tie into the Route 981, Section Q20 project with a T-intersection at Route 981 just north of Windy Hill Court.